Select Page

 Because conversions can have a heavy effect on the day-to-day activities of customers, causing frequent negative feedback, many organizations avoid this kind of work unless it is absolutely necessary.

-But TMLS’s overall philosophy of aligning with an open standard allowed it to stay consistent, keeping negotiations focused when impediments arose.
+But DMLS’s overall philosophy of aligning with an open standard allowed it to stay consistent, keeping negotiations focused when impediments arose.
 The third-party neutrality of the RESO Data Dictionary provided the pathway and guardrails for answering the vast majority of questions.

 Outcomes

-Screenshot 2024 08 26 At 9.42.09 AMWith a RESO-standardized data set deployed into FBS’s back end system, the TMLS back end now powers its customers’ Matrix, Paragon and Flexmls front end interfaces.
+Screenshot 2024 08 26 At 9.42.09 AMWith a RESO-standardized data set deployed into FBS’s back end system, the DMLS back end now powers its customers’ Matrix, Paragon and Flexmls front end interfaces.
 It can turn on and off new MLS tools à la carte with less reliance on the availability of other vendors.
-TMLS believes that this standards-driven approach creates the momentum for vendors to increase competition with each other to deliver more value.
+DMLS believes that this standards-driven approach creates the momentum for vendors to increase competition with each other to deliver more value.

 The competitiveness of the new environment caused more direct involvement from front-end software vendors with customers.
 As vendors needed to make their product features and benefits clearer, they engaged at a higher level with the subscribers.

-Both TMLS and FBS confirmed after the work was done that using the Data Dictionary as their Rosetta Stone was critical.
+Both DMLS and FBS confirmed after the work was done that using the Data Dictionary as their Rosetta Stone was critical.
 In hindsight and with user feedback, they said that in future conversions they would simplify inputs, with fewer fields and lookups in the input forms that might not be relevant to the local market, streamlining the experience even more for users.

-TMLS, as a business, now sees itself competing on services provided for its customers, not just access to data alone.
+DMLS, as a business, now sees itself competing on services provided for its customers, not just access to data alone.

 User Feedback